Two constructions of quaternary Legendre pairs of even length: Introduction

 \section{Introduction}

 The study of binary Legendre pairs has attracted renewed interest owing to recent theoretical and computational advances \citep{KotsireasKoutschan:2021,KotsireasKoutschan:2023,TurnerKotsireas:2021}.
 These objects were first systematically studied by \citet{Szekeres:1969,Szekeres:1988} and \citet{Whiteman:1971} via the $\{+1,\,-1\}$ characteristic vectors of certain subsets of a cyclic group.
-Much of the motivation for studying binary Legendre pairs is because they can be used to construct binary Hadamard matrices and pairs of amicable Hadamard matrices \citep{Seberry:2017,SeberryYamada:2020}.
+Much of the motivation for studying binary Legendre pairs is because they can be used to construct binary Hadamard matrices (alternatively known as real Hadamard matrices) and pairs of amicable Hadamard matrices \citep{Seberry:2017,SeberryYamada:2020}.
 Several constructions of infinite families of binary Legendre pairs are known \citep{FletcherGysinSeberry:2001,GolombGong:2005,OcathainStafford:2010,Szekeres:1969,Szekeres:1988,Whiteman:1971}.

-Quaternary Legendre pairs were recently introduced by \citet{KotsireasWinterhof:2024}, and further studied by \citet{KotsireasKoutschanWinterhof:2024}, as a natural generalization of the binary case.
+Quaternary Legendre pairs were recently introduced by \citet{KotsireasWinterhof:2024}, and further studied by \citet*{KotsireasKoutschanWinterhof:2024}, as a natural generalization of the binary case.
 These authors demonstrated that, analogously to the binary setting, quaternary Legendre pairs can be used to construct quaternary Hadamard matrices.
 Although they were not able to construct an infinite family of quaternary Legendre pairs of even length, they made the following conjecture based on numerical evidence.

 \begin{conjecture}[\citet{KotsireasWinterhof:2024}] There exists a quaternary Legendre pair of even length $2N$ for every $N \geqq 1$. \end{conjecture}

 We shall prove the following two results.